SAP/open-ux-tools/.changeset/rude-berries-notice.md

 '@sap-ux/preview-middleware': patch
 ---

-fix: ignore developerMode from rte editor config in case of no adp project
+fix: ignore developerMode from rta editor config in case of no adp project